 This command uses standard values for the command arguments.
 For detailed instructions about running ETL and a description of the command arguments, see Running ETL using an NSH script.

 To transfer data from other sites, first add those sites if necessary, and then re-run the

-run_etl command for each site.
-For more information, see Adding sites.
+run_etlcommand for each site.
+For more information, see Managing sites.